joeyahines/website/static/raw_rst/projects/website.rst

 Future Improvements
 -------------------
-As I continue to learn Rust, I plan to implement more features of RST into the raw file displays.
-For example, embedding images.
+As I continue to learn Rust, I plan to implement more features of RST into the raw file displays. ~~For example, embedding images~~ (now onto text formatting...).
 I want to strike a balance between the aesthetic of a terminal and ease of use of a website.